 Year 6 children are invited by secondary schools for transition days in the summer term.
 Families with children with additional needs are encouraged to make additional visits, and make contact with the SEND department during the application process.
 In addition, families are encouraged to participate in other summer workshops taking place at the relevant schools when they are offered.
 The SENDCO at the secondary school will be contacted by the federation SENDCO for a full discussion or additional meeting if felt this would be useful.
-EHCP Annual Reviews for a Year 5 child will be planned to take place in the summer term so that plans for secondary transition can be discussed in detail well in advance.
+EHCPAnnual Reviews for Year 5 children are planned with the support of East Sussex transition advisors who will lead the Annual Review process and its timing, will be